 One of our major projects features in English Heritage's Conservation Basics (Practical Building Conservation series), and we have published articles on the history and technical aspects of the craft in peer-reviewed journals.
 Jonathan has written a manual on glass painting, Time and Temperature, which has sold 500 copies world wide since its publication by Swansea Metropolitan University in 2013.

-Jonathan is a mentor for ICON, and for the Livery Companies' pilot apprenticeship scheme.
-He has taught glass painting at the Architectural Glass Centre in Swansea for more than twenty years, as well as in other venues, including York and our own workshop.
+Both are passionate about passing on craft skills, and we accept requests for placements from students and award winners.
+Jonathan is a member of the Trailblazer group, working with colleagues in education and the commercial sector to deliver the new UK Government-funded standard for leaded glazing, due to launch in 2023.
+He has taught glass painting at the Architectural Glass Centre in Swansea for nearly thirty years, as well as in other UK venues.
 Internationally, he has undertaken workshops for the American Glass Guild in New Jersey, and Orlando, Florida, and in Norway for Trondheim Cathedral.

 Jonathan also creates original small scale artworks.
 Occasionally to commission, sometimes for exhibitions, and often "because an idea won't go away" they are unique, sometimes idiosyncratic, mainly narrative pieces.
 Some of his own work can be seen at jonathancooke.com